Anuar-Burkitbayev/liars-dice/README.md

 ```shell
 cp _build/default/ui/ui.bc.js generated_js/
 ```
-Then commit the changes and surf to your github.io to see you site: https://Anuar-Burkitbayev.github.io/liars-dice/
+Then commit the changes and surf to your github.io to see your site: https://Anuar-Burkitbayev.github.io/liars-dice/